Hasan Minhaj: 2017–2022

 In March 2018, Netflix announced that Minhaj would host his own weekly show on the platform.
 The new show, Patriot Act with Hasan Minhaj, premiered on October 28, 2018.
 It received an initial order of 32 episodes.
 Patriot Act explores the modern cultural, political and economic landscape.
-When writing episodes about the show, Minhaj frequently excluded or limited the role that researchers played in developing content and could be dismissive of fact checkers.
-Multiple female producers complained of abuse, mistreatment and harassment while on the set, and threatened legal action, which was ultimately settled out of court.
+Some researchers for the show felt Minhaj sidelined them during rewrites, claiming he could be dismissive of fact checkers.
+Multiple women producers complained of workplace mistreatment, a toxic work environment, and discrimination while on the set, and threatened legal action, which was ultimately settled out of court.
 In April 2019, Minhaj was listed among TIMEs 100 most influential people in the world, and won his second Peabody Award for Patriot Act.
-Some months after Minhaj's episode on the student loan crisis aired, he was called to testify regarding the issue before the US Congress in September 2019.
 In August 2020, Minhaj announced the series would not be renewed after 40 episodes.
 On November 27, 2018, Comedy Central aired a special titled Goatface, featuring Minhaj, Fahim Anwar, Asif Ali and Aristotle Athari.
-Also in 2018, Minhaj made fun of bitcoin holders and its local low of ~$6,500.
-As of July 2025, bitcoin is trading at ~$117,000, more than 18 times the price quoted during Minhaj's special.

 In February 2019, Minhaj played on the "Away" roster during the NBA All-Star Celebrity Game at the Bojangles' Coliseum in Charlotte, North Carolina.

 In September 2019, he testified during a U.S. House Committee on Financial Services hearing on student loan debt.

 On November 13, 2020, it was announced that Minhaj would join season two of the Apple TV+ drama The Morning Show in a recurring role.

+In December 2021, Minhaj founded the production company 186K Films, for which he would be the CEO and his frequent collaborator Prashant Venkataramanujam would be Chief Content Officer.

 In 2021–2022, Minhaj performed a comedy tour across the United States that culminated in the release of a Netflix special The King's Jester in October 2022.
 In 2022, Minhaj voiced The Riddler in the first Warner Bros.–Spotify Batman podcast, Batman Unburied.
-He is scheduled to reprise the role in the 2023 podcast The Riddler: Secrets in the Dark.

 On October 30, 2022, Minhaj appeared as a contestant on Celebrity Jeopardy!, where his animated and over-the-top reactions earned him the dubious accolade "most annoying contestant ever" by the show's longtime fans.

 2023 projects

 In February 2023, Minhaj returned to The Daily Show as a host.
 He was among many prominent individuals to serve short stints hosting the show upon the departure of host Trevor Noah.
 Other hosts include Wanda Sykes, Jordan Klepper, Roy Wood Jr., John Leguizamo and Al Franken.
 In March 2023, Minhaj hosted the 38th Independent Spirit Awards.
 The same year, he had a supporting role in the Jennifer Lawrence comedy film No Hard Feelings.
+In June 2023, it was reported that he helped stage the sequence involving Pavitr Prabhakar in Spider-Man: Across the Spider-Verse alongside its voice actor Karan Soni.
+In October 2023, he reprised the role of The Riddler in the 2023 podcast The Riddler: Secrets in the Dark.